 PC 504 deals specifically with the crime of embezzlement by public officers.
 Public officers are individuals who work for a:

 They can also work for different bureaus, boards, agencies, or public departments.
 Anyone who works for the public can face these charges.
-This includes everyone from an individual working as the mayor of a town to the secretary for a county.
+Public employees include everyone from an individual working as the mayor of a town to the secretary for a county.

 Convictions for an Embezzlement by a Public Officer Charge